 MID(data, 2, 3) = "his"

-Converts all words in the given text string to proper case (letters that do not follow another letter are upper case and all other characters are lower case).
-The optional split parameter will separate capitalized words with a space.
+Converts all separate words in the given text string to proper case (meaning: letters that do not follow another letter in upper case and all other characters in lower case).
+The optional split parameter will separate capitalized words in the given text string with a space.

 PROPER(data, split)